nathanwoulfe/NestingContently/README.md

 # NestingContently

 Depending on who you ask, a big gap in Umbraco's Nested Content property editor is the ability to disable nested items (ie, keep them in the current editor, but turn 'em off on the front end).
-There are workarounds, but the for our dear editors, the best solution is an additional button in the header row for each nested item (Archetype fans, I see you nodding).
+There are workarounds, but for our Dear Editors, the best solution is an additional button in the header row for each nested item (Archetype fans, I see you nodding).

 This editor does exactly that - adds a disable/enable toggle to the Nested Content header so your editors will forever be ... wait for it ...
 Nesting Contently.